-Jetty Island, updated for 2022: What’s 2 miles long, a three-minute ferry ride away, free and loads of fun?
+What’s 2 miles long, a three-minute ferry ride away, and loads of fun?
 Jetty Island!

 Jetty Island: what to know

 There is no electricity and no running water.
-You may need to walk a ways to find your perfect spot on the beach.
+You may need to walk ways to find your perfect spot on the beach.
 There are sandy paths, but they’re not great for strollers or wheelchairs.
-There is one restroom, just one, and it’s near the ferry landing.
+There is one restroom and it’s near the ferry landing.
 Details and FAQ here.

-My kids enjoy the vastness of the beach, with plenty of space to run around and build mega sand castles.
+Kids enjoy the vastness of the beach, with plenty of space to run around and build mega sand castles and forts.
 They love poking around in the clam and shrimp holes on the flat, trying to catch up to the little critters that flee their probing fingers.

 Pack light but smart (unless you have older kids to help carry the load); the central beach area is only accessible by a sandy path, which is not amenable to strollers or rolling coolers.
+Having baby in a carrier would make the walk easier.
 Bring some toys to have fun in the sand.
 Also, the ocean breeze makes it a keen kite-flying spot.

 On a sunny weekend day, be prepared to stay at least a few hours on the beach.
 If you can, get there early or plan for a weekday to avoid heavy crowds.